waitzShigoto/kc_blog/content/en/2024-07-10-android-how-to-detect-the-android-or-emulator.markdown

 ---
 layout: post
-title: "【UseCase】How to detect if your Android app is running on an emulator?"
+title: 【UseCase】How to detect if your Android app is running on an emulator?
-date: 2024-07-10 10:00:00 +0800
+date: '2024-07-10 10:00:00 +0800'
 image: cover/android_emulator_detection.png
-tags: [Android, Kotlin]
+tags:
+  - Android
+  - Kotlin
 permalink: /android-emulator-detection
-categories: Android Tutorial
+categories: AndroidDev
+excerpt: >-
-excerpt: "This article details various methods to check if an Android app is running in an emulator environment, including using built-in properties, checking specific files, checking phone numbers, and provides practical implementations."
+  This article details various methods to check if an Android app is running in an emulator environment, including using built-in properties, checking specific files, checking phone numbers, and provides practical implementations.
 ---

 ## Introduction